tlswg/tls13-spec/draft-ietf-tls-tls13.md

 {{server-certificate-selection}} and {{key-share}} describe the appropriate rules.

-Clients offering support for SHA-1 for TLS 1.2 servers MUST do so by listing those hash/signature pairs as the lowest priority (listed after all other pairs in the supported_signature_algorithms vector).
+Clients offering support for SHA-1 for backwards compatibility MUST do so by listing those hash/signature pairs as the lowest priority (listed after all other pairs in the supported_signature_algorithms vector).
 TLS 1.3 servers MUST NOT offer a SHA-1 signed certificate unless no valid certificate chain can be